How Many Minors Can You Have on a UK Driving Test Before You Fail?

 Is the marking strictness the same at every test centre?

 Yes.
 The DVSA trains examiners to a single national rubric and runs continuous quality assurance to keep marking consistent.
-The pass-rate differences between centres (33% at the hardest London centres to 72% at remote Scottish islands) come from the road environment, more multi-lane junctions and more parked vehicles create more chances for a fault, not from softer or stricter examiners.
+The pass-rate differences between centres (from Wolverhampton at 33.4% up to Dorchester at 66.7% among rankable centres, with small rural centres higher still on smaller samples) come from the road environment, more multi-lane junctions and more parked vehicles create more chances for a fault, not from softer or stricter examiners.

 Independent UK driving test analytics, reviewed against the latest DVSA quarterly statistical release.